AnnyBone/GameEngine/README.md

 #Katana Engine#
-The Katana engine is part of a project that aims to develop a heavily modified version of the FitzQuake engine that has been specifically developed for our game, **Decay**.
+The Katana engine is part of a project that aims to develop a heavily modified version of the FitzQuake engine.

 ###Features###
 - Abstract SDL2 implementation for both video and input